FatimaMHelmy/BEYOND/README.md

 # BEYOND_TASKS
 ## TASK_2 || Linked list

+# !! ** you will find the whole project in projects folder and cpp file in files folder**

 This is a C++ implementation of a doubly linked list.
 It provides various operations such as adding elements, searching for an element, removing an element, clearing the list, and sorting the list using merge sort algorithm.

 ### **Node Class**